-Progression in the Biological Sciences Programs (B.S. in Biology or Health Sciences, B.A. in Biology):
+Progression in the Biological Sciences Programs (B.S. in Biology or B.A. in Biology):

-A student in either Biology major (B.S. or B.A.) must complete BIOL 1197, BIOL 1198, CHEM 1113, CHEM 1123 with a grade of "C" or better in each of these courses and receiving no more than a total of three "W," "D," or "F" grades in these courses.
+A student in either Biology major (B.S. or B.A.) must complete BIOL 1197, BIOL 1198, CHEM 1108 (if required based on placement), CHEM 1113, CHEM 1123 with a grade of "C" or better in each of these courses and receiving no more than a total of three "W," "D," or "F" grades in these courses.
 The entire introductory sequence of BIOL 1197, BIOL 1198, CHEM 1113, and CHEM 1123 must be completed prior to taking any 2000-level courses in BIOL.
 A transfer student must meet these requirements through equivalent transfer courses.
 Transfer students must complete their first two semesters with no more than two "W," "D," or "F" grades in College of Science lecture courses in the degree program.